 Republicans only received six percent (four) of Giffords PAC’s endorsements, while Democrats received 94 percent.
 Of the $10,177,922 Giffords PAC made in campaign contributions and independent endorsements, only about six percent went to support Republicans; the other 94 percent supported Democrats or opposed Republicans.
-This is lopsidedly partisan for an organization which claims to be bipartisan.

 Additionally, in 2014, House Majority PAC, a Democratic Party leadership-aligned Super PAC which exists to elect and re-elect Democrats to the U.S. House of Representatives, made a large donation to Giffords PAC, and Giffords PAC made a large donation to the House Majority PAC.

 In November 2020, Giffords PAC joined with Rocky Mountain Values and Need to Impeach to donate a combined $1,200,000 on TV ads in Colorado to influence the outcome of its upcoming 2020 senate race with the aim of helping the Democratic Party retake the senate, according to Politico.
 At the time of the report, no Republican groups had released ads in Colorado.